usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Tutor improvements

+* For disambiguation purpuses the package URLs have changed on the generated websites: For example: `https://www.rascal-mpl.org/docs/Packages/Clair/` is now `https://www.rascal-mpl.org/docs/Packages/org.rascalmpl.clair`.
 * tutor indexing and compilation was made (more) incremental per Markdown file, documentation folder and Rascal module.
 If modules are removed from a project or renamed, the incrementally constructed index in `target/classes/docs/index.value` is _not_ automatically invalidated.
 Only removing that file (`mvn clean`) will uncover all possible linking errors introduced